 According to Dr. Wentz, if it is suspected that someone has iodine-induced autoimmune thyroid disease, temporarily reducing iodine intake may be a good strategy at first.
 She recommends reducing the dose to less than 100mcg per day for about 1-3 months.
 After this elimination period and confirming improvements in thyroid markers, these individuals should not really consume more than 200mcg/day, even from natural supplements such as seaweed, kelp, spirulina and chlorella (Wentz, 2017).
 I also typically have my clients start eating 2-3 Brazil nuts per day.
 Attached is a document that lists the selenium content of foods.
 Sometimes, they can supplement with 200mcg of selenium per day in pill form.
 Also, making sure their levels of Vitamin D, Vitamin A and Zinc are adequate as well.

-To learn more about healing form IC naturally, please visit our website: https://ichealer.com If you are looking for self healing, we recently launched our Self Healing IC Course featuring 10 hours of video designed to help you discover your root cause.
+To learn more about healing form IC naturally, please visit our website: http://ichealer.com If you are looking for self healing, we recently launched our Self Healing IC Course featuring 10 hours of video designed to help you discover your root cause.
 Once you know your root cause, you can start your healing journey.
 To find out more information about our exciting new course, please find the information below:

-Here is the link to preview the course: https://ichealer.com/online-course/
+Here is the link to preview the course: http://ichealer.com/online-course/

 Here is the Podia Course Page: https://ichealer.podia.com/course